MATERIALS, TECHNOLOGIES AND INDUSTRIAL PLANTS (UNIT 2)

 Course contents summary

 CHEMICAL PROPERTIES.
-Chemical structure, characteristics and
+Chemical structure, characteristics and resistance of materials.

 Assessment methods and criteria